-True North's uses Preferred Meals as their meal service provider.
-Preferred Meals is aligned to the National School Breakfast and Lunch Programs.
+Yummy in My Tummy is our meal service provider.
+Yummy in My Tummy is aligned to the National School Lunch Programs.

-Meals served through National School Breakfast and Lunch Programs will:
+Meals served through National School Lunch Programs will:

-- Be appealing and attractive to children; - be served in clean and pleasant settings; - meet, at a minimum, nutrition requirements established by local, state, and federal statutes and regulations; - offer a variety of fruits and vegetables; - serve only low-fat (1%) and fat-free milk and nutritionally-equivalent non-dairy alternatives (to be defined by USDA); and - ensure that half of the served grains are whole grain.
+- Be appealing and attractive to children; - Be served in clean and pleasant settings; - Meet, at a minimum, nutrition requirements established by local, state, and federal statutes and regulations; - Offer a variety of fruits and vegetables; - Serve only low-fat (1%) and fat-free milk and nutritionally-equivalent nondairy alternatives (to be defined by USDA); and - Ensure that half of the served grains are whole grain.
 Ensure that school fundraising activities will use only foods that meet the nutrition and portion size standards.
 The school district will make available a list of ideas for acceptable fundraising activities. - Ensure that instructional staff do not use food items that do not meet the nutrition standards for foods and beverages, as rewards for academic performance or good behavior.